nwokporochukwuebuka/alx-zero_day/clss84qei00000ajl4mws4z4q.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708303548181/db809b4b-464c-4449-9d19-0526597ee23a.png align="center")

-## Introduction 👋👋👋
+## Introduction 👋🏿👋🏿👋🏿

 Welcome to this interesting series on "*Enhancing Your React Native App.*" 🎉🎉.
 In the last article, we saw what was needed for a developer interested in building mobile apps using React Native.
-In our last article, we saw that React Native could be used to build cross-platform applications.
+We also saw that React Native could be used to build cross-platform applications.
 As we continue to build interesting mobile apps, we seek ways to elevate our creations' visual appeal and user experience.

-## Why use custom fonts in apps? 🤷🤷🤷
+## Why use custom fonts in apps? 🤷🏿🤷🏿🤷🏿

 In building mobile apps, understanding how to implement custom fonts in our apps can greatly enhance the aesthetics and branding of our apps.
 Using custom fonts in our apps infuses personality, professionalism, and style into our interfaces, elevating them to exceptional.

 In this article, we will learn how to use custom fonts to make our app visually captivating and leave a lasting impression on the users.

-## Exploring resources for custom fonts 📒👩‍💻
+## Exploring resources for custom fonts 📒👨🏿‍💻

 Here is a list of websites where you can find custom fonts for your personal or commercial projects: